Notable changes under the Nigerian Petroleum Industry Act 2021

 2. Improvement of host communities

 The Nigerian oil and gas industry is distinct from other petroleum industries around the world today.
-The political tussles between the petroleum host communities, the government, and the oil corporations bedeviling the industry cannot be understated.
-The demands by petroleum host communities to be included in the gains of the industry dates back to 1959 when oil was discovered in Nigeria.
+The political tussles between the petroleum host communities, the government, and the oil corporations bedevilling the industry cannot be understated.
+The demands by petroleum host communities to be included in the gains of the industry date back to 1959 when oil was discovered in Nigeria.
 Over the years, host communities have been hostile towards oil and gas corporations drilling crude and destroying the environment without reasonable allocation of proceeds to the community’s development.

 For the first time, host communities are granted special attention in the sharing formula of the profits from the industry.
-Section 234 of the Petroleum Industry Act 2021 provides for the allocation of 3% of the corporation’s proceeds to be channeled solely toward the development of petroleum host communities.
+Section 234 of the Petroleum Industry Act 2021 provides for the allocation of 3% of the corporation’s proceeds to be channelled solely toward the development of petroleum host communities.

 In addition, the Act calls for the settlors to incorporate under the Corporate Affairs Commission (CAC) the Host Communities Development Trust as an Incorporated Trustee with its Board of Trustees, common seal, and constitution.
 The Host Communities Development Trust is charged with the management of the 3% of host community proceeds for the overall development of the community.